AminHSI/Data-Structure-Final-Project/README.md

 Each sorting algorithm is measured for its latency, which is the time it takes to sort a randomly generated list of numbers.

+you can also find details and demonstrations for each sorting algorithm inside the code by referring to the notes above all sorting functions.

 ## Getting Started

 ### Prerequisites